 Tag: Pacific Northwest Rainfall

+While you were sleeping, the rain came back.
 After tapering off in the early evening yesterday, another batch of moisture rolled through Seattle overnight, dousing the city once more.
 The early morning soaking boosted 24-hour rainfalls totals to the one-inch mark in some parts of the city—especially north of the Ship Canal—while officially giving Sea-Tac […]

+Maybe we should just dub it the forecast wrecker?
 The Olympic rain shadow turned predictions for a deluge of rain upside down this week, ensnaring the Seattle metro in a web of dryness the majority of the time.
 Instead of 2 inches of rain in 72 hours, we collected just 0.22—an amount barely worthy of […]